Manipulate Report Controls

 A table cell can also act as a container for other controls.

-Validate the Report Layout
+Validating the Report Layout

 Your report layout should meet the following requirements to be correctly exported to specific formats:

-Avoid overlapping controls
+Avoid intersecting controls

-Overlapping controls are highlighted in red.
+Intersecting controls are highlighted in red by default.